Dianella caerulea

 Dianella caerulea, commonly known as the blue flax-lily, blueberry lily, or paroo lily, is a perennial herb of the family Asphodelaceae, subfamily Hemerocallidoideae, found across the eastern states of Australia and Tasmania.
-It is a herbaceous strappy perennial plant to a metre high, with dark green blade-like leaves to 70 cm long.
+It is a hardy plant, growing to a height and width of around 1 metre with grass-like strappy leaves.
 Blue flowers in spring and summer are followed by indigo-coloured berries.
 It adapts readily to cultivation and is commonly seen in Australian gardens and amenities plantings.

 Taxonomy

 It was first described by English taxonomist John Sims in Curtis's Botanical Magazine in 1802.
 Its specific name is the Latin adjective caerulea "blue".
 The genus name is derived from the Roman goddess Diana, with a diminutive suffix -ella.

 Dianella caerulea is highly variable species, with many forms found throughout eastern Australia.
 Six varieties are known from the Sydney district alone.

 The species is described as having seven varieties, having been revised by Queensland botanist Rod Henderson in 1987 for the Flora of Australia: